Terms And Conditions

 Article 9.
 Responsibility of TRUE

-TRUE will try to ensure that Issuers use the service for good, and are truthful with the data and claims of Issued Crt’s, but are not responsible for such claims or data posted on Crt’s.
+TRUE will try to ensure that Issuers use the service for good, and are truthful with the data and claims of Issued Documents, but are not responsible for such claims or data posted on Documents.

 TRUE expressly declines responsibility in the event of the non-observance of the obligations of the parties or in the event of damage that is directly or indirectly imputable to them.
 If applicable, the Party in the wrong or who is liable shall indemnify TRUE against any judgement pronounced against it.